 An herb garden indoors is not only an easy way to grow your own herbs, but it's also a great hobby for anyone looking to get into gardening!
 Make sure your plants have enough natural light or you'll need some LED lights.
 The best part about growing indoor gardens?
 You can have them in any size of space, so they're perfect if you live in small apartment with limited outdoor access.

 Here are some great kitchen window herb gardens.
 They don't just provide the owners with fresh herbs, but a beautiful view as well!

 Besides the herbs listed above, basil, cilantro, and chervil are lovely indoor herbs.
 Basil and mint can be started from a cutting and will grow roots in a glass of water.
 Herbs like these are hearty and will make hearty starter plants for your garden.
 You can find indoor herb seed packs so you know you're choosing the right ones.

 Mint is a beautiful addition to any home.
-With its tall, aromatic leaves and quick growth rate it can be difficult with the right care though.
+With its tall, aromatic leaves and quick growth rate it can be difficult without the right care though.
 Be sure you have enough space for mint in your garden or that Mint has its own pot!
 You will not regret adding this plant to your house décor as soon as possible – especially if you want an herb that smells great too (especially when cooking)!

 Which herbs are easiest to grow?

 We all know that fresh herbs are a great way to add flavor and pizzazz to your next dish, but what if you could grow them in the comfort of your own home?
 Growing these plants is fairly easy.